FreeRTOS/coreMQTT/README.md

 Where

 * <Actual_Username> is the actual username used for authentication, if username and password are used for authentication.
+When username and password based authentication is not used, this is an empty value.
 * <OS_Name> is the Operating System the application is running on (e.g. FreeRTOS)
 * <OS_Version> is the version number of the Operating System (e.g. V10.4.3)
 * <Hardware_Platform> is the Hardware Platform the application is running on (e.g. WinSim)